 Trail running means running primarily off-road, such as on dirt and forest trails.
-Trails you can run on, depending on your desire, experience and ability, can be as mellow as a 5k lap around your local city park or as extreme as a multi-day running adventure on across remote mountains and backcountry.
+Running trails can be as mellow as a 5k lap around your local city park or as extreme as a multi-day running adventure across remote mountain ranges.